RivinwinAlt/KF2-SentryRedux/ROADMAP.md

   - Lower turret cost
   - Higher ammo cost
   - Higher refund percentage
-- Custom .swf upgrade menu
+- ~~Custom canvas based menu~~
-~~- Disable explosion GFX when selling turret~~
+- ~~Disable explosion GFX when selling turret~~
 - Add custom "selling turret" SFX
+- Add idle wrench animation from TF2

+### 6: Optimization
+- Run clocked test to compare old random bullet trajectory to new method
+- Only load one copy of each texture used in mod
+- Implement Skip flags for complex If statements (use booleans and timers to reduce branching frequency)
+- Minimise raytracing
+  - ~~Missiles~~
+  - Turret preview

 ### Unsorted
-upgrade names should be in config next to cost config turret cost doesnt change first overlay and placement cost
+Config turret cost doesnt change first overlay and placement cost